alanconway/lightning/README.md

 * Manages an extendable set of Formats, automatically Marshals/Unmarshals structured events correctly based on the format media type.

-* Uses io.Reader() to avoid reading event data into memory until required, and to stream large events from source to sink.
-  (similar to the standard Go http.Request.Body)

 * Separates the implementation Sources and Sinks.
 Sources and Sinks for arbitrary protocols can be mixed and matched.